 Merchants may be best off selecting Visa, Mastercard, and PayPal -- along with a few regional payment options, such as Alipay in China or iDEAL in the Netherlands -- and then focusing the rest of their efforts on the other area that can have a serious impact: your checkout experience.

 The top merchants have heard their customers' cries for convenience.
 The more merchants did to streamline their purchase processes, the higher they scored on the index.
 While the average merchant's website received a score of 58.1, the top 10 merchants scored 80.5.9

 But ease of use is moving in the right direction even for the average merchant.
 The average number of clicks necessary to make a purchase dropped by 11, to 20.3 in Q3 2017, down from a high in 2015.10 The average number of pages consumers had to view to check out also decreased over the same period to 7.1, and the usage of mobile-optimized sites doubled.11

-Merchants from some countries and industries made cross-border commerce easier than others.
+Merchants from some countries/regions and industries made cross-border commerce easier than others.
 This year, China reclaimed the number two spot with a score of 63.9, behind the US, with 65.9, and ahead of the UK.12 The travel industry dominated performance with an index score of 64.8, just ahead of apparel and accessories with 63.13 Travel providers offered more language and currency options and were the least likely of all merchants to require customers to create a profile before purchasing.